Iason1337/cubox-public/README.md

-# Information bot by CUBOXIC
+# MODERATION bot by CUBOXIC